 One of the key advantages of layered lighting is its ability to add depth and visual interest to a space.
 Different light sources create subtle contrasts between light and shadow, helping surfaces, textures, and architectural details stand out.
 This prevents rooms from appearing flat or one-dimensional.

-Layered lighting plays a vital role in making a space practical and safe.
+Layered lighting plays a vital role in making a space practical and comfortable.
 Task lighting provides focused illumination for activities such as cooking, reading, working, or cleaning, ensuring that key areas are properly lit without relying solely on bright overhead lights.

-Creating mood and atmosphere
+Creating Mood and Atmosphere

 Lighting has a powerful influence on how a space feels.
 Layered lighting allows you to control mood by adjusting brightness levels, light placement, and colour temperature.
 Soft accent lighting can create warmth and relaxation, while brighter ambient and task lighting supports active use.